tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 </style>

 <div id="blurred" class="blurEffect">
-Their results changed from last year!
+<p>Their results changed from last year!
 But not in the good way.

-They at least closed out the previous calendar year strong with a grand final appearance at ESL KL (losing to Azure Ray), but the rest of the season was a far cry from the heights they achieved in 2023.
+<p>They at least closed out the previous calendar year strong with a grand final appearance at ESL KL (losing to Azure Ray), but the rest of the season was a far cry from the heights they achieved in 2023.
 That is, up until Riyadh.

-So yes, fewer trophies, but their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at TI last year *combined*.
+<p>So yes, fewer trophies, but their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at TI last year *combined*.
 That's just good financial planning.

-It's not my place to speculate, but I will say there is an incredibly short list of things most Dota players wouldn't be willing to give up for the opportunity to play at TI.
+<p>It's not my place to speculate, but I will say there is an incredibly short list of things most Dota players wouldn't be willing to give up for the opportunity to play at TI.
 And if

-**What would success look like?** These players maintaining their will to live.
+<p><strong>What would success look like?</strong> These players maintaining their will to live.</p>
 </div>

 <hr style="margin-bottom: 1.2em;">